-Japanese traditional footwear was invented by the Chinese and then came over to Japan.
-Nowadays you won’t see many Japanese people with traditional footwear unless they’re wearing a kimono, of course.
+Japanese traditional footwear was invented by the Chinese and them came over to Japan.
+Nowadays you won’t see many Japanese people with traditional footwear unless they are wearing a kimono, of course.
 The kimono shoes are typically tall, lifting the wearer off the ground.
-The extra height also helps protect the beautiful Japanese kimonos while walking outset.
+The extra height also helps to protect the beautiful Japanese kimonos while walking outside.
 Tabi (socks with the big toe separate) are worn to keep the feet warm and to prevent friction from the strap of kimono shoes.

 Kimono Shoes: Geta

 These sandals are made from a flat piece of wood on two slats that raise the sole part off the ground.
 This is to keep the kimono from getting dirty.
 Geta can be very high or very low depending on the season and clothes worn.
 For example, high geta can keep your kimono safe from high snow and rain puddles.
 The strap on the geta is called hanao and it can be made with many sorts of fabric.
 But cotton with traditional Japanese patterns is a bestseller.
 The hanao is knotted in a special way on the geta so that it can be replaced when needed.
 The hanao is always tied in the middle of the geta to prevent the wearer from walking sideways on the geta.

 Geta are quite informal footwear and are mostly worn with a yukata and without tabi in the summer.

 The main difference between geta and zori is that zori are not made from wood.
 Compared to their clunky cousin, zori are elegant and formal.
 They have a taller wedge-shaped heel that is covered in fabric.
 Never wear geta under a kimono, but always wear zori kimono shoes.
 Even if it’s a casual kimono.